 - Chris St John is an experienced, well-incentivised fund manager

-- He looks for themes that are likely to drive stock market growth over the long term and invests in companies he thinks could benefit
+- He looks for themes that are likely to drive stock market growth over the long term and invests in companies with the potential to benefit

 - The manager has a great long-term track record, boosted by his ability to select companies with outstanding prospects

 - The fund is on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio